Eastern Colorado Healthcare System Rocky Mountain Regional VAMC

 Eastern Colorado Healthcare System Rocky Mountain Regional VAMC - Aurora, CO

-Eastern Colorado Healthcare System Rocky Mountain Regional Vamc is a mental health and addiction rehab center located at 1700 North Wheeling Street, 116a1 in the 80045 zip code in Aurora, CO.
+Eastern Colorado Healthcare System Rocky Mountain Regional Vamc is an addiction and mental health treatment facility located at 1700 North Wheeling Street, 116a1 in the 80045 zip code in Aurora, CO.
 It is operated by the U. S. Department of Veterans Affairs.
-Eastern Colorado Healthcare System Rocky Mountain Regional Vamc provides buprenorphine maintenance, administers naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Eastern Colorado Healthcare System Rocky Mountain Regional Vamc include brief intervention services, motivational interviewing and CBT.
-Eastern Colorado Healthcare System Rocky Mountain Regional Vamc provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance use.
+Eastern Colorado Healthcare System Rocky Mountain Regional Vamc provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Eastern Colorado Healthcare System Rocky Mountain Regional Vamc include CBT, counseling for substance abuse and motivational interviewing.
+Eastern Colorado Healthcare System Rocky Mountain Regional Vamc provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential treatment for substance abuse and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 1700 North Wheeling Street, (116A1), Aurora, CO 80045